Slydite/Tic-Tac-Toe/README.md

-A sample tic tac toe app I made for club recruitments
+A sample Tic Tac Toe game I made for club recruitments.

+TODO: Add an AI
+TODO: Make code readable and use multiple files